-Flight delays are often an unavoidable aspect of air travel, with weather being a significant contributing factor.
-According to 2022 data from the Federal Aviation Administration (FAA), bad weather is responsible for 75.48% of delays in the U.S. airspace system that extend beyond 15 minutes.
-This statistic underscores the substantial impact that adverse weather conditions can have on air travel.
-Whether it’s heavy rain, snow, or strong winds, understanding how bad the weather has to be to delay a flight is crucial for both airlines and passengers.
-In this article, we’ll explore the various weather factors that can cause delays and what you should expect when faced with weather flight delays.
+Flight delays are a fact of airline travel, and a major factor contributing to them is the weather.
+Bad weather is to blame for 75.48% of delays in the U.S. airspace system that last longer than 15 minutes, based on 2022 data from the Federal Aviation Administration (FAA).
+This statistic highlights the far-reaching repercussions that bad weather can have on air travel.
+Whether heavy rain, snow, or strong winds, knowing just how bad the weather has to be before a flight is delayed is vital information for both airlines and passengers.

 Weather Factors That Can Cause Flight Delays